zhfli1983/learngit/readme.txt

-git is version control system
-git is a free software
-add new content
+git is distributed version control system git is a free software add new content